Gene therapy carries the promise of cures for many diseases and for types of medical

 with serious illnesses that don't respond to conventional therapies.

-us unique.
-Inherited from our parents, they go far in determining our physical traits
+Inherited from our parents, they go far in determining our physical traits —

-— like eye color and the color and texture of our hair.
-They also determine
+like eye color and the color and texture of our hair.
+They also determine things like

-things like whether babies will be male or female, the amount of oxygen blood can
+whether babies will be male or female, the amount of oxygen blood can carry, and the

 Genes are composed of strands of a molecule called DNA and are located in single